-The third Conference Committee Report would include the contents of HB 2615 and add the contents of SB 363, SB 449, HB 2456, and House Sub. for SB 402 (bill versions included in this report are noted in the Conference Committee action above).
+The Conference Committee Report, as agreed to on May 1, 2016, would include the contents of HB 2615 and add the contents of SB 363, SB 449, HB 2456, and House Sub. for SB 402 (bill versions included in this report are noted in the Conference Committee action above and all amendments are retained from the version noted except as stated below).